 - 1/2 cup heavy whipping cream

-Assemble: First level off domes of cooled cakes.
-Then, use caramel frosting to make a dome around the tops of two of the cake layers (see photos below).
-Use half of the pretzel/caramel filling to spread on each of these layers.
+- Assemble: First level off domes of cooled cakes.
+Then, use caramel frosting to make a barrier around the outside edge of the top two cake layers.
+Use half of the pretzel/caramel filling to spread inside the barrier of each of these layers.
 Stack layers, ending with non-frosted layer.

 Enjoy this Chocolate Caramel Cake?
 You’ll probably enjoy these other SugarSpicesLife recipes:

 The following are the things I use to help with the assembly and decor of this Chocolate Caramel Cake (Amazon links below):

 Pre cut 8″ parchment rounds: If you make a lot of cakes, this is a huge time saver.

 Cake Boards: For an 8″ cake, Iuse 8″ if I’m decorating the cake in the location where I’m going to serve it (looks better, you see less cardboard).
 I use a 10″ if I need to transport it.
 The large round isn’t as pretty, but ensures the bottom icing doesn’t get squished.
 This cake was on a 10″ round since it was traveling.

 Cake Turn Table: This is great for turning the cake while you’re decorating.

 Squeeze bottles: Perfect for ganache on sides of cakes and for caramel drizzle.
 I actually have the 18 pack as I use these so often.